micmejia/bible-dump/NKJV/Genesis/Gen 44.md

 Now therefore, please let your servant remain instead of the lad as a slave to my lord, and let the lad go up with his brothers.

 ###### 34
-For how shall I go up to my father if the lad _is_ not with me, lest perhaps I see the evil that would [^c]come upon my father?"
+For how shall I go up to my father if the lad _is_ not with me, lest perhaps I see the evil that would come upon my father?"